May 5th, 2026

 SplinterCon Online.
 May 5th, 2026

-Despite the RightsCon cancellation, SplinterCon will take place anyway.
-Join us online.
+Despite the RightsCon cancellation, SplinterCon took place online.

 One Shutdown After Another: Control and Resilience in African Networks